 Basis for Counseling Services Program.
 The counseling services program was provided based upon the contents of an extensive written proposal that was directed to the superintendent of schools in the county where the services were provided.
 The content of the proposal for counseling services is a detailed and lengthy description of the service provisions that are/were provided to the district, the school, the students, the parents, the teachers and the administration.
-The program has been approved by the Taylor County School District every year since 2005; with direct services provided to the school district in five years by LaRose, and for two subsequent years by a second onsite licensed mental health provider, using the same documentation protocol in all of the years assessed.
+The program has been approved by the Gadsden County School Board every year since 2005; with direct services provided to the school district in four years by LaRose, and for one subsequent year by a second onsite licensed mental health provider, using the same documentation protocol in all of the years assessed.